John O'Meally: Young district

 On 13 August 1863 "a band consisting of four finely mounted robbers, headed by Gilbert" was seen in the neighbourhood of Marengo, 15 miles east of Young.
 Gilbert, O'Meally, Vane and Mick Burke (a new recruit to the gang) joined with Ben Hall at his campsite on 'Mimmegong' station (now known as 'Memagong'), west of Young.
 In his biography Vane states that, from when the bushrangers met up, Hall "became our leader".

 On 16 August 1863 a police patrol which had been hunting for the bushrangers, led by Inspector Frederick Pottinger and consisting of three troopers and two Aboriginal trackers, came across the tracks of five horses south of the Weddin Mountains.
 They followed the tracks until dark.
 The next morning, after "incessant rain" during the night, they came upon the riders.
 The bushrangers, seeing the police, galloped off and escaped on their "superior horses".
 Pottinger and his men had come within three hundred yards of the gang and were able to identify Gilbert, O'Meally, Hall, Vane and Burke.
 Pottinger's trackers followed the bushrangers' trail to their camp on 'Mimmegong' station.
 The bushrangers had formed two separate camps on 'Mimmegong' about a mile distant from each other, one for the day another for the night, and the trackers had found the night-camp where some of the bushrangers' horses were tethered.
 Hall and Vane, on returning to the day-camp, had seen the fresh tracks of shod horses heading in the direction of the night-camp and concluded "that the police were about".
 Wishing to retrieve some of their horses, however, the gang cautiously approached the night-camp and, while the others waited in hiding, Vane rode up and began to put a bridle on one of the horses.
 From his concealed position Pottinger called out "Stand!", upon which the bushrangers began firing, with the police returning fire.
 Vane ran back to his horse and was in the process of mounting it when he was shot in the calf.
 Despite his wound Vane mounted the horse and escaped.
 O'Meally, who had approached from the opposite side, had managed to secure a horse and the five bushrangers then galloped through the scrub and onto a flat, when they turned and kept their pursuers at bay with their rifles, having a longer range than the police revolvers.
-On the night of 18 August 1863, the bushrangers called at Roberts' 'Currawang' station in the Black Range, south of Marengo, and stole "four or five" of the best horses from the stables.
+On the night of 18 August 1863, the bushrangers called at Roberts's 'Currawang' station in the Black Range, south of Marengo, and stole "four or five" of the best horses from the stables.
 Roberts had been engaged by the police to muster, select and break in horses "for the express purpose of bushranger-hunting".
 After the confrontation with Pottinger and his party the bushrangers camped in the dense scrub near Bald Hill, north-west of Young, while Vane recovered from his wound.